Perth-Artifactory/queryBot/README.md

 * `!slack` - Some basic information about public slack channels with over 30 people
 * `!url-https://your.url` - Information from a custom provided URL.
 It won't handle big pages or pages with lots of javascript etc. There is some custom logic specifically for our [website](https://artifactory.org.au)/[wiki](https://wiki.artifactory.org.au) and Reddit which allow it to download a "cleaner" version of the page.
 If you're using a url that's not on those domains you may have more success if you use a "raw" version of the page (like the source view on a wiki etc).
 Because `!url` adds a url as part of the conversation primer (before anything said on Slack) you may need to specify that it was "the reddit post I sent you earlier" etc if you've used the command in a thread.
 * `!nopages` - To exclude some pages from our website that are excluded from the bot by default.
+* `!tidyhq` - Some basic information for current Artifactory members.

 ### Elsewhere on Slack